Getting Started with TriSync Sports: Ten Aspects You Should Master for Baseball

 Whether you're a seasoned DFS or ROTO player, a props specialist, or someone who bets full game totals and run lines, this guide will walk you through the ten features that will change how you approach every baseball slate.

-The TriSync Rating is the platform's core output: a composite score that analyzes a player's performance cycle alignment to produce a single daily performance indicator.
-Think of it as a readiness score; a number that tells you, on a scale from 0.80 to 8.00, how coordinated a player's Capacity, Competitiveness, and Cognitive cycles are on any given day.
+The Composite score is the platform's core output: a score that analyzes a player's performance cycle alignment to produce a single daily performance indicator.
+Think of it as a readiness score; a number that tells you, on a scale from roughly 0.00 to 8.00, how coordinated a player's Capacity, Competitiveness, and Cognitive cycles are on any given day.

-A player with a high TriSync Rating isn't just statistically capable of performing, his mind, body and spirit are primed for it.
+A player with a high Composite score isn't just statistically capable of performing, his mind, body and spirit are primed for it.
 A player with a low rating may carry impressive season numbers, but the cycles suggest a downturn is in play for today.

-How to use it: Before building any lineup or placing any prop wager, check every targeted player's TriSync Rating.
-Use 5.55+ as a green light for a performance that may reach his ceiling, 3.75 to 5.54 as an indicator of a solid performance, and anything less than 1.95 as a strong signal to look elsewhere.
+How to use it: Before building any lineup or placing any prop wager, check every targeted player's Composite score.
+The yellow line on the Player Performance Cycles graph, tracks the Composite score.
+Use 5.55+ as a green light for a performance that may reach his ceiling, 3.75+ as an indicator of a solid performance, and anything less than 1.95 as a strong signal to look elsewhere.

 2. Profile Types — The Three Designations of Confidence Levels